| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 dance troupes and had walked (or should it be skipped) away with

+first prize.
 This has turned out to be a very factual account of our visit to

 the Black Sea coast.
 I fear that as a result it does not do justice